instantOS/instantos.github.io/youtube/installguide.md

 list of keys that can be pressed while the splash screen is active and a description of what they do.
 Look for "boot medium" or somethings similar, and if that is not there, go for "BIOS" or "setup".
-If you missed the key the first time around, shut the computer back down and start repeadedly pressing it as soon as it turns on.
+If you missed the key the first time around, shut the computer back down and start repeatedly pressing it as soon as it turns on.
 If the "boot medium" option is available you should get a menu that lists all storage devices that are plugged in.
 The installation medium is usually called usb flash drive or something similar.
 Choose that, usually using the arrow